robertlight/worldmapXBlock/doc/worldmap-xblock-arch.rst

 1. If the master page is running off an *http* server, the slave page (ie: worldmap) must also be served on an *http* server (likewise with https).
 This is a restriction imposed by the basic javascript sandbox security rules.
 2. The data contained in the message payload must not have pointers to protected resources - like the browser's sandbox resources etc.

-Since a single edX "page" may host more than one worldmap IFrames, it was important that the messaging system be set up so that each worldmap can be addressed uniquely.
-Hence with the xBlockCom-master.js, all communications require a uniqueId that distinguishes one worldmap from another (we use the XBlock's unique value for *scope_ids.usage_id* to disambiguate between multiple worldmap frames.
+3. Since a single edX "page" may host more than one worldmap IFrames, each slave instance must be addressed uniquely.
+Hence with the xBlockCom-master.js, all communications require a uniqueId that distinguishes one slave instance from another (we use the XBlock's unique value for *scope_ids.usage_id* to disambiguate between multiple IFrames.

 .. figure:: images/worldmap-xblock-basic-layout.png
    :scale: 60